Vegan chocolate peanut butter coconut oil fudge recipe! This easy, no bake fudge only takes 15 minutes of prep time and only 5 ingredients!

 In honor of National Peanut Butter Lover’s Month, I’ve banded together with a group of awesome bloggers to bring you a collection of brand spankin new recipes to add to your must-make list.

-For my recipe, I decided to bring you a super easy, 5-ingredient chocolate peanut butter coconut oil fudge.
+For my peanut butter recipe, I decided to bring you a super easy, 5-ingredient chocolate peanut butter coconut oil fudge.
 This stuff is the BOMB!

 This healthier version of fudge is definitely one I’m thinking of making as holiday candy gifts this year.
 It’s just so good!
 And so easy!

 It’s rich, decadent, and melt in your mouth (in your fingers, really) fudge-tastic.
-My husband termed it as “fudge-in delicious.”
+My king-of-dad-jokes-husband termed it as “fudge-in delicious.”
 LOL!

 I made a batch of fudge a few years ago with curry and coconut that was really unique, but I am really partial to the classic flavors of fudge.
 It’s just so hard to beat.
 Peanut butter and chocolate is my JAM!
 I even made a peanut butter chocolate syrup once that I ended up eating with a spoon. hehe.